Clastify logo

 Bonding link: why metal and non-metal oxides behave differently

-Metal oxides usually contain ionic lattices with oxide ions, O²⁻.
-Oxide ions are strongly basic because they accept protons from water or acids, forming hydroxide ions or water.
-Non-metal oxides are more often covalent molecules.
-When these oxides react with water, they form molecules that release H⁺ in aqueous solution, which makes their solutions acidic.
-The bonding isn’t just extra description here; it explains the difference in their chemical properties.
+Metal oxides usually contain ionic lattices with oxide ions, O2O^{2-}.
+The oxide ion is strongly basic because it can accept protons from water or acids, forming hydroxide ions or water.
+Non-metal oxides are usually covalent molecules.
+When they react with water, they form molecules that release H+H^+ in aqueous solution, so their solutions are acidic.
+The bonding matters here: it explains the difference in their chemical properties.

 Acid rain and ocean acidification